ajkhoury/JetBrains-NASM-Language/README.md

 # Changes

-- Added macro syntax highlighting
+- Added macro syntax highlighting.
-- Added support for conditional assembly directives
+- Added support for conditional assembly directives.
-- Fix for bug where blank comments would not match the comment regex
+- Fix for bug where blank comments would not match the comment regex.
-- Added support for structures and improved highlighting
+- Added support for structures and improved highlighting.
-- Fixed conditional assembly problems
+- Fixed conditional assembly problems.
-- Fixed number size prefixes, segment addresses, data/instruction labels
+- Fixed number size prefixes, segment addresses, data/instruction labels.
-- Added new operator expressions
+- Added new operator expressions.
-- Added pinning for some repeating rules
+- Added pinning for some repeating rules.
-- Added system instructions
+- Added system instructions.
-- Added highlighting for segment addresses, and structure references
+- Added highlighting for segment addresses, and structure references.
-- Fix for blank labels in structs
+- Fix for blank labels in structs.
-- Fixed istruc structure parsing
+- Fixed istruc structure parsing.
-- Added support for the RETF instruction
+- Added support for the RETF instruction.
-- Added bitwise operations and fixed macro label definitions
+- Added bitwise operations and fixed macro label definitions.
-- Added BSS section
+- Added BSS section.
-- Now allow structs to have macros and identifiers
+- Now allow structs to have macros and identifiers.
-- Fixed macro labels
+- Fixed macro labels.
-- Allow expressions in struc fields
+- Allow expressions in struc fields.
-- Can now prefix expressions with bitwise NOT, minus, or plus symbol
+- Can now prefix expressions with bitwise NOT, minus, or plus symbol.
-- Fixed segment addresses
+- Fixed segment addresses.
-- Added AVX, AVX2, AVX512, and Virtualization instruction sets
+- Added AVX, AVX2, AVX512, and Virtualization instruction sets.
-- Added brace matching for braces, macros, preprocessor, and structs
+- Added brace matching for braces, macros, preprocessor, and structs.
-- Fixed size type prefixes on expressions
+- Fixed size type prefixes on expressions.
-- Added identifiers to istruc structure instances
+- Added identifiers to istruc structure instances.
+- Added .RDATA section directive.

 # License